Important to knowCU or any reputable organization will never ask for your passwords in an email or phone call.

-By impersonating an individual or company or both, fraudsters can send phish that look legitimate.
+By impersonating an individual or company or both, cybercriminals can send phish that looks legitimate.
 They use compromised email accounts and addresses to send the phish.
 To appear more authentic, business logos are often copied from the Internet and added to the message.

 Some real examples: